TimHanewich/Agentic-AI/examples/multi-step.md

 }
 ```

-You'll see that, in order to accomplish it's assigned task, the model has decided to first search the web for the term `sharks`!
+You'll see that, in order to accomplish it's assigned task, the agent has decided to first search the web for the term `sharks`!

-As specified in the system prompt (the model's explicit instructions), the model is correctly first performing research on the topic before writing the article it was asked to write.
+As specified in the system prompt (the agent's explicit instructions), the agent is correctly first performing research on the topic before writing the article it was asked to write.

 ## Step 3: We, as Developers, Perform The Web Search
 The agent has decided to search the web for the term "sharks".
-As developers, it is now our responsibility to set up the programmatic mechanism that searches the web (i.e. Google or Bing search with top web pages, like Wikipedia for example) and then provides that content back to the model.
+As developers, it is now our responsibility to set up the programmatic mechanism that searches the web (i.e. Google or Bing search with top web pages, like Wikipedia for example) and then provides that content back to the agent.
 However, for the sake of this demonstration, I'll just be providing some simple facts about sharks to keep things easy.

-What I will provide to the model (let's pretend this is the result of the web search):
+What I will provide to the agent (let's pretend this is the result of the web search):

 ```
 Here are some interesting facts about sharks: 1.
 They’ve been around forever!
 Sharks have existed for over 400 million years—meaning they were cruising the oceans long before dinosaurs roamed the Earth.
 2. They have incredible senses.
 Sharks can detect electrical fields produced by other animals through special sensory organs called ampullae of Lorenzini.
 This allows them to locate prey even when it’s buried in sand!
 3. Not all sharks have to keep swimming to survive.
 While many species need to swim constantly to push oxygen-rich water over their gills, some, like nurse sharks, can pump water through their gills while resting on the ocean floor.